2020 Stanley Cup playoffs: (3) Washington Capitals vs. (6) New York Islanders

-Washington earned the third seed in the Eastern Conference after finishing 1–2 in the round-robin; during the regular season they finished with 90 points in 69 games for a .652 points percentage.
-New York earned the sixth seed in the Eastern Conference as the second highest advancing seed from the Qualifying Round by defeating Florida.
-This was the eighth playoff meeting between these two teams with New York winning five of the seven previous series.
-They last met in the 2015 Eastern Conference First Round, which Washington won in seven games.
+Washington earned the third seed in the Eastern Conference after finishing 1–2 in the round-robin; during the regular season, they finished with 90 points in 69 games for a .652 points percentage.
+New York earned the sixth seed in the Eastern Conference as the second-highest advancing seed from the qualifying round by defeating Florida.
+This was the eighth playoff meeting between these two teams, with the New York Islanders winning five of the seven previous series.
+They last met in the 2015 Eastern Conference first round, which Washington won in seven games.
 These teams split the four games in this year's regular season series.

 The Islanders defeated the Capitals in five games.
-In game one, Josh Bailey's short-handed goal at 6:52 of the third period put the Islanders ahead 3–2 and with Anthony Beauvillier's goal to make it 4–2 New York held onto their lead to take the victory.
+In game one, Josh Bailey's short-handed goal at 6:52 of the third period put the Islanders ahead 3–2, and with Anthony Beauvillier's goal to make it 4–2, New York held onto their lead to take the victory.
 Jean-Gabriel Pageau's two assists helped the Islanders take game two 5–2 taking a 2–0 series lead.
 The Islanders took a 3–0 series lead after game three ended in overtime on Mathew Barzal's goal, giving New York a 2–1 victory.
 In game four, Alexander Ovechkin's two goals extended the series for the Capitals in a 3–2 victory.
-Beauvillier's two goals helped shut the door against the Capitals, defeating them 4–0 and advancing to Second Round.
+Beauvillier's two goals helped shut the door against the Capitals, defeating them 4–0 and advancing to second round.